exercism/csharp/reference/implementing-a-concept-exercise.md

 Skip this step if you're not sure what to do.

+## Step 5: format code

+To format the exercise's code, follow these steps:

+- Open a command prompt in the `language/csharp` directory.
+- Run `./format.ps1 <SLUG>`.
+This script will format the code using the [`dotnet format` tool][dotnet-format].

 ## Inspiration

 When implementing an exercise, it can be very useful to look at already implemented C# exercises like the [strings][concept-exercise-strings], [datetimes][concept-exercise-datetimes] or [floating-point numbers][concept-exercise-numbers-floating-point] exercises.
 You can also check the exercise's [general concepts documents][reference] to see if other languages have already implemented an exercise for that concept.